 We have a fully featured guide article that outlines the process of rendering pdf pages.

-If you are interested in our solution, click here to learn more and get a trial of PSPDFKit for Android.
+If you are interested in our solution, visit the Android product page to learn more and download a free trial.

 Once you have your page rendered, you can show it in an